Terriao/OpenDPC/README.md

 Unity gave us a working cross-platform shader pipeline on day one, an interaction layer (drag, zoom, UI panels) that did not need to be hand-rolled, and a build system that targets Windows, macOS, and Linux from the same source tree.
 The cost is a heavier runtime; the saving is months of engineering.
 For a research-grade tool, the trade lands in Unity's favour.

 **How long does one JND annotation session take per subject?**
-About 12–15 minutes for the nine sequences in one group, under the default Dichotomizing search mode.
+About 12–15 minutes for the nine sequences in one group, under the default ternary search mode.
 Each sequence converges in 4–5 paired comparisons, plus the mandatory 6 s dwell time per comparison.
 Linear mode roughly quadruples the duration.

 **Can I plug in my own distortion ladder?**
 Yes.
 The JND module only needs an ordered set of subfolders, one per rate point, with the same frame count and indexing as the reference.
 Whether the distortions come from V-PCC, G-PCC, a learned codec, or hand-injected noise is opaque to the module — preprocess them through PontZen and they load like any other sequence.